Hunger Relief offering continues in 2019

 We encourage you to give hours, not dollars, for this effort.
 Use the form here to list your name, organization where you have volunteered, and the number of hours (including travel time), each time you serve.
 Examples include Food Bank Packing; delivering meals through the Weekenders Backpack program; serving meals at Firehouse Shelter, Church of the Reconciler or Meals on Wheels.
 If you need more information on hunger relief opportunities in our area, please email Mike McBrayer.
-Our goal as a church is to give 2,018 hours during the calendar year.

 Our Youth International Mission Experience (IME) occurs every three years.
 Recent IMEs have taken our students to Slovakia, the Czech Republic and Hungary to join missionaries on the field.
 We are now funding the youth mission experience that will occur in 2020 (location to be determined).
-We will receive this offering in spring 2018.

 Our Global Missions offering emphasis will be this fall.
 Work supported by your gifts includes missionaries around the world and here in the U.S. through the Cooperative Baptist Fellowship Global Fund, Lottie Moon and Annie Armstrong offerings and Birmingham Baptist Association.

 We are a people on mission, a sent people.

 The mission is God’s and we join in this mission of salvation and reconciliation.
 A life of Mission has no boundaries.
 It is lived at all times, in all places, and with all people.
 As the body of Christ and as individuals we seek to embody God’s mission for God’s kingdom.
 One of the ways we do this is by involvement in the mission engagements described below.